How Long Does It Actually Take to Build a Habit?

 How Habits are Built

-Now that you’re aware of a realistic timeline to work with, it may also help to understand the key elements of habit building and change.
+Now that you’re aware of a realistic timeline and frame of mind to work with, it may also help to understand the key elements of habit building and change.

 Wanting to become a better version of yourself is something to be proud of.
 When we better ourselves, we have a positive impact on our lives and the lives of those around us.